 The third phase clinical program had four trials with around 2100 people with type 1 diabetes and type 2 diabetes.
 At the 53rd European Association for the Study of Diabetes Annual Meeting, there was a presentation of data about this topic.
 (3)

 According to the data in the first trial, over a 52-week study, divided into two, 26-week treatment periods, there is a comparison between Fiasp and the conventional insulin aspart in people with type 1 diabetes.

 Over this period, Fiasp showed a statistically notably greater overall blood glucose reduction of around -0.10 percent in adults that have type 1 diabetes.
 This is in comparison with the conventional insulin aspart.
 (4)

 In addition, Fiasp showed a statistically notable reduction in one-hour post-meal glucose increment of around -0.91 mmol or L.

 However, in the two-hour post-meal glucose increment there were no notable differences in comparison with the conventional insulin aspart.

-In October 2016, Novo Nordisk from the FDA received a CRL, i.e., Complete Response Letter for Fiasp.
-And later in March 29, 2017, resubmitted the new medication application.
+In October 2016, Novo Nordisk from the FDA received a CRL, i.e., a Complete Response Letter for Fiasp.
+And later on, on March 29, 2017, resubmitted the new medication application.

-In the video below PharmD, Jennifer Goldman talks about pipeline the diabetes medication.
+In the video below PharmD, Jennifer Goldman talks about pipeline the of diabetes medication.
 Also about the promise of this drug for treating people with diabetes type 2 in the future.
-Every new step, research and drug is a new hope for people with diabetes.
+Every new step, research, and the drug is a new hope for people with diabetes.